/

 Why is Spectrum’s score still only 7.4?

-Because the cleaner current offer and the huge footprint are real positives, but Spectrum still is not a premium symmetrical-fiber experience across most of the network today, and the reputation picture remains mixed enough to hold the total down.
+Because the cleaner current offer and huge footprint are real positives, but Spectrum still is not a premium symmetrical-fiber experience at every address, and the reputation picture remains mixed enough to hold the total down.

 To keep things fair, we use the same weighting system across all our ISP reviews.
 The verdict bars above and the methodology below use the same six categories.
 Here is how the updated 7.4/10 score for Spectrum Internet was calculated:

-This approach lets us reward the stronger current offer and huge practical footprint without overstating Spectrum’s technical position versus the best fiber-first alternatives.
+This approach lets us reward the stronger current offer and huge practical footprint without overstating Spectrum’s technical position versus the best fiber-first alternatives or treating future upgrades as if they are already available everywhere.

 JUSTIN WILSON